 Christmas perler bead patterns filled with snowflakes and fun.
-Perler beads are totally underrated!
+Perler beads are totally underrated and we have a bunch of kid friendly perler bead patterns that are getting us excited these days!
 Since I don’t think these fun little beads were around yet when I was wee kiddo (at least I don’t think ha), I’m totally obsessed with them now as an adult and they make the best Christmas decorations that the entire family can be a part of making.

 I know perler beads fall under kids craft supplies, but I found it totally relaxing placing each bead, and watching The Marvelous Mrs Maisel (have you watched this series yet?
 I’m totally obsessed.
 It’s so funny, and SOOO good!).